-- Appropriately utilize, in a timely and cost efficient manner, ancillary services including social services, discharge planning, physical therapy, nutrition services, pharmacy, and physician extenders. - Outline the financial costs, the risks and benefits of the proposed diagnostic studies and therapeutic procedures. - Determine and convey to appropriate individuals the instruments and other materials necessary for all procedures. - Justify all diagnostic tests (including laboratory studies) ordered and document when needed. - Appreciate the continuity between clinic and hospital based care. - Practice cost-effective and appropriate preoperative evaluation and postoperative follow-up. - Recognize resource allocation issues. - Exhibit sensitivity to medical-legal issues - Utilize hospital information technology to provide cost effective and optimal patient care. - Seek out assistance in identifying additional resources to maximize outcomes for patients.
-Participate in multidisciplinary discussions to elicit system resources to reduce errors and improve patient care. - Participate in identifying system errors and improve patient care - Participate in identifying system errors and implementing potential systems solutions.
+- Appropriately utilize, in a timely and cost-efficient manner, ancillary services including social services, discharge planning, physical therapy, nutrition services, pharmacy, and physician extenders. - Outline the financial costs, the risks and benefits of the proposed diagnostic studies and therapeutic procedures. - Determine and convey to appropriate individuals the instruments and other materials necessary for all procedures. - Justify all diagnostic tests ordered, including laboratory studies, and document when needed. - Appreciate the continuity between clinic and hospital-based care. - Practice cost-effective and appropriate preoperative evaluation and postoperative follow-up. - Recognize resource allocation issues. - Exhibit sensitivity to medical-legal issues. - Utilize hospital information technology to provide cost-effective and optimal patient care. - Seek assistance in identifying additional resources to maximize outcomes for patients. - Participate in multidisciplinary discussions to elicit system resources to reduce errors and improve patient care. - Participate in identifying system errors and improving patient care. - Participate in identifying system errors and implementing potential systems solutions.

-New Innovations evaluations by faculty Weekly attending Rounds Monthly Perioperative Rounds
+- New Innovations evaluations by faculty

+- New Innovations evaluations by peers

+- Weekly attending rounds